Feedback control of the Kuramoto model defined on uniform graphs I: Deterministic natural frequencies: Introduction

 \subsection{Object of the paper}

-In this paper, we deal with the case of uniform graphs, i.e., $W(x,y)=p$, which may be deterministic dense, random dense or random sparse.
+In this paper, we deal with the case of uniform graphs, i.e., $W(x,y)=p$, which may be deterministic or random, and dense or sparse.
 We attempt to control the KM \eqref{eqn:dsys0} so that each node exhibits the desired motion $V(t)=V_1t+V_0$, where $V_1,V_0$ are constants, although more general desired motion can be treated similarly.
 So we add the control force $b_1 \sin(V(t)-u_i^n(t))+b_0$ to each node as

 where the constants $b_1$ and $b_0$ represent the feedback gain and stationary input, respectively.
 Here we include the stationary input $b_0$ for simplicity of analysis.
 The corresponding CL is given by